splanck/vush/docs/vushdoc.md

 By default history is saved to `~/.vush_history`, aliases to `~/.vush_aliases`, functions to `~/.vush_funcs`, and startup commands are read from `~/.vushrc`.
+An additional startup file may be specified with the `ENV` variable.
 See the manual page for more detail.